Indian MRCA competition: Boeing F/A-18E/F Super Hornet

 The Boeing F/A-18E/F Super Hornet is a twin-engine carrier-based multirole fighter aircraft.
 The MMRCA contract represents a prime opportunity for US defence companies to gain a foothold in the Indian defence market, which is estimated to be about US$100 billion in the next 10 years.
 Initially, the Request for Information (RFI) was not issued to Boeing, which decided to field the Super Hornet.
 The US Government allowed Boeing to participate in the RFI, and later gave permission for the Request For Proposal (RFP).
 However, any sale of aircraft would have to be approved by the US Congress.

 Initial reactions within the IAF were enthusiastic, although there were apprehensions of support issues in case of future sanctions.
 The US stated that there would have been some restrictions and pre-conditions for the purchase of the aircraft.

 On 24 April 2008, Boeing submitted its 7,000-page proposal to the Ministry of Defence through the US Embassy in New Delhi, before the 28 April deadline for the submission for proposals.
-The Super Hornet variant being offered to India, the F/A-18IN, is based on the F/A-18E/F model operated by the US Navy and being built for the Royal Australian Air Force (RAAF).
+The Super Hornet variant being offered to India, the F/A-18IN, is based on the F/A-18E/F model operated by the US Navy and being built for the Royal Australian Air Force.
 Raytheon's APG-79 AESA radar was offered on the aircraft.
 There would have been limited Transfer of Technology on the radar, up to the level approved by the US Government.
 However, Raytheon stated that the level of ToT offered would be compliant with the RFP requirements.
 Delivery of the first F/A-18IN Super Hornets could have begun approximately 36 months after contract award.

 Boeing proposed joint manufacture of the jets with Indian partners.
 It also planned to offset the cost by setting up a US$100 million maintenance and training hub in Nagpur.
 This is the first time the Super Hornet has been offered for production in a foreign country.
 On 14 February 2008, Boeing and Tata Industries agreed to form a joint-venture company.
 The new entity formed in February 2008, will supply components for Boeing military aircraft, including the Super Hornet.

 In order to satisfy its offset requirements, Boeing has signed long-term partnership agreements with Hindustan Aeronautics Limited (HAL), Tata Industries, and Larsen & Toubro.